opnfv/opnfvdocs/docs/platformoverview/introduction.rst

 These requirement documents are not bound to OPNFV releases.

-OPNFV bundles the target software, installers, documentation, test cases and lab description to **releases** and provides documentation describing the scope and features provided.
+OPNFV bundles the target software, installers, documentation, test cases and lab description to **releases**.
+OPNFV provides the documentation describing the scope and features provided in a release.

 This overview document introduces these components and scenarios on a high level and points you to more detailed documentation.